 Coronavirus is putting public safety, health and government officials to the test in every way imaginable.
 However, by utilizing mass notification systems, officials can provide the public with the information they need to make the best decisions for them and their families.

-Todd Miller is the COO of Rave Mobile Safety.
+Todd Miller is senior vice president of strategic programs at Rave Mobile Safety.